00rders/certifications/security-plus/02_architecture-design/zero_trust_model_and_components.md

-2.1 — Zero Trust Model & Core Components
+Objective 2.1 — Zero Trust Model & Core Components
 🧩 Scenario

 During another passive study session at work, I listened to a Messer Security+ video on Zero Trust architecture.
 I wanted to absorb the mental model of “never trust, always verify” and learn how Zero Trust networks evaluate and enforce access requests using a flow of policy components.